Memorabilia - Henry Elden

 Lord forgive me, but I have to share this story - by son Ted Elden

-Last year, about, Dad had a client who came to him to build a hilltop, round glass home on a knoll near Ripley.
+Last year 2008, Dad had a client who came to him to build a hilltop, round glass home on a knoll near Ripley.

 Dad & the client talked many hours, then Dad went to visit the site in Ripley.